kart98k/Finsight-AI/Readme.md

 | FMP API Key | [financialmodelingprep.com](https://financialmodelingprep.com) | Free tier |
 | NewsAPI Key | [newsapi.org](https://newsapi.org) | Free (100 req/day) |

 > **Privacy:** The Anthropic API key is entered by the user in the sidebar and is never stored or logged.
-FMP and NewsAPI keys are server-side only.
+FMP and NewsAPI keys are server-side environment variables.

 ---